Roberto Gari

 Roberto Gari (February 13, 1920 – January 22, 2008) was an American artist and actor.
 He was born in Brooklyn and appeared in vaudeville under the name of Jackie Hayes from the age of 4.
 He was best known for his role as Guy Blank, Jerri Blank's father, in the cult Comedy Central series Strangers with Candy.

 Early life

 Gari was born on February 13, 1920, in Brooklyn, New York, to parents Joseph and Gina Garratano, who owned a store in Manhattan.
-His mother Gina passed away on May 18, 1930, when he was ten years old.
+His mother Gina died on May 18, 1930, when he was ten years old.

 Career

 Artistic career

 In 1939 Gari enrolled and studied at the Art Students League of New York under the auspices of such renowned instructors as Will Barnet and Ethel Schwabacher.
 Gari worked with oil on canvas, watercolor, charcoal, pastels, and pen and ink.
 His subjects were usually portraits, in Impressionist or Modernist style.
 He became a respected artist with numerous exhibitions in such galleries as the Bodley Gallery in NYC and the Raymond Burr and Acosta galleries in Beverly Hills.
 His paintings have been collected by such stars as Shelley Winters, Steve Allen, Debbie Reynolds, Eddie Fisher, Eddie Cantor and former President Ronald Reagan (who hung his Gari painting in the White House).
 His painting of singer Judy Garland was on display in the lobby of New York's Palace Theatre for many years and now hangs in the Theatre Collection of the Museum of the City of New York.